 Janelle Wong is Professor of American Studies and a core faculty member in the Asian American Studies Program.
 From 2001-2012, Wong was in the Departments of Political Science and American Studies and Ethnicity at the University of Southern California.
 She received her PhD in 2001 from the Department of Political Science at Yale University.
-Wong is the author of Democracy’s Promise: Immigrants and American Civic Institutions (2006, University of Michigan Press) and co-author of two books on Asian American politics.
-The most recent is Asian American Political Participation: Emerging Constituents and their Political Identities (2011, Russell Sage Foundation), based on the first national, multilingual, multiethnic survey of Asian Americans.
-She is a Co-Principal Investigator on the 2016 National Asian American Survey, a nation-wide survey of Asian American political and social attitudes.
-Her current research is on growing numbers of Latino and Asian American evangelicals and their role in U.S. politics.
+Wong is the author of Immigrants, Evangelicals and Politics in an Era of Demographic Change (2018, Russell Sage Foundation), Democracy’s Promise: Immigrants and American Civic Institutions (2006, University of Michigan Press) and co-author of two books on Asian American politics, including Asian American Political Participation: Emerging Constituents and their Political Identities (2011, Russell Sage Foundation), based on the first national, multilingual, multiethnic survey of Asian Americans.
+She was a Co-Principal Investigator on the 2016 National Asian American Survey, a nation-wide survey of Asian American political and social attitudes.

 - Asian American Studies

 - M.A.
 Political Science (Yale)

 - Wong, Janelle.
 2019.
 “Race, Evangelicals, and Immigration.”
 The Forum, 17(3), pp. 403-419. https://www.dropbox.com/personal/Wong%20The%20Forum%202019

 - Lee, Jennifer, Karthick Ramakrishnan, and Janelle Wong.
 2018.
 “Accurately counting Asian Americans is a civil rights issue.”
 The ANNALS of the American Academy of Political and Social Science 677.1: 191-202.